14-dg/roomfinderthk/README.md

 1. **Node.js**: Make sure you have Node.js installed on your machine.
 You can download it from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
 2. **npm**: Install npm, the package manager for Node.js, by running `npm install -g npm@latest` in your terminal.
-3. **create-react-app**: Install create-react-app, a tool that makes it easy to set up new React projects, by running `npx create-react-app my-pwa` (replace "my-pwa" with your desired app name).
+3. **create-react-app**: Install create-react-app, a tool that makes it easy to set up new React projects, by running `npx create-react-app roomfinderthk`.

 ### Setting Up the Project